AdobeDocs/analytics-platform.en/help/getting-started/cja-overview.md

 ## User Access Permissions

-As a CJA user, you will have access to your organization's Platform datasets in AEP and CJA:
+As a CJA user, you will have access to your organization's Platform datasets in Platform and CJA:

 * No additional permission levels are currently needed
 * Once introduced, CJA permissions will be independent of existing Adobe Analytics permissions
-* Enabled users will be able to create or modify a connection, or add a dataset to AEP
+* Enabled users will be able to create or modify a connection, or add a dataset to Platform
 * Auto-enabling or enabled by Engineering and Customer Care?